EOSIO/ricardian-spec/README.md

   ```

 ___Since v0.1___
-* `account_in_permission_level` - Given a variable containing a permission level object, extract and return the account name.
+* `account_in_permission_level` - _(__Deprecated__ Unnecessary since the account name can be accessed directly on the authorization object via standard dot notation.)_ Given a variable containing a permission level object, extract and return the account name.

   Example:
   ```